ossf/wg-best-practices-os-developers/CHARTER.md

 - d.
 Participation in the Technical Initiative through becoming a Contributor, Collaborator, or Maintainer is open to anyone, whether a OpenSSF member or not, so long as they abide by the terms of this Technical Charter.

 - e.
-The working group collaboratively manages all aspects of oversight relating to the Technical Initiative, which may include:
+The Technical Initiative collaboratively manages all aspects of oversight relating to the Technical Initiative, which may include:

    - i. coordinating the direction of the Technical Initiative;